TaoLinBoys/RubbishCube/readme.md

 Created buttons for each rotation.
 Started thinking about rubiks cube solving algorithm.

 5/27/2016- Created buttons so that it rotates the closestface.
 Started tests to see how to rotate closest face.
 Created a scramble function and button.
 Working on display of solution.

 5/31/2016- Created an effect that highlights the closest face/the face the two buttons at the bottom of the screen will rotate.

 6/3/2016- Deleted the buttons that manually rotated each face.
 Created a reset button.
 Made the the rotation by closest face work better by changing some numbers.

-6/5/2016- Created a button to show the solution
+6/5/2016- Created a button to show the solution in a string of text

-6/7/2016- Created labels on each face of the cube
+6/6/2016- Created labels on each face of the cube Fixed a rotate bug on the "DOWN" face
+Labeled buttons and changed button colors
+Changed solving function to only display next move of solution instead of whole string.
+Solve function will now track your moves and dynamically adjust the solution accordingly.